SOUTH WEST FRANCE:

 It is fertile farm land and has a reputation for hearty food.
 It hasn’t turned its back on the past though and along the coast especially, there are numerous poignant reminders of the horrors of the last century.

-Lower Normandy, around the city of Caen, is beautifully rural and picturesque, in particular the rich farmland around Pays d’Auge, while Upper Normandy, where the river Seine meets the English Channel at the pretty town of Honfleur, is a land of forests and castles, beaches and white cliffs reminiscent of its northern island neighbour.
+Lower Normandy, around the city of Caen, is beautifully rural and picturesque, in particular the rich farmland around Pays d’Auge, while Upper Normandy, north of where the river Seine meets the English Channel at the town of Honfleur, is a land of forests and castles, beaches and white cliffs reminiscent of its northern island neighbour.
+Honfleur and Deauville are two of the most pleasant coastal towns in Normandy, both of similar size, Honfleur is something of an artistic haven while Deauville has a long reputation as an upscale, old style chic, resort town.

 Nord-Pas-De-Calais and Picardie have never really created enthusiasm in the tourism field but they have much history.
 In deepest Picardie for example you can find the impressive medieval castle of Coucy-le-Chateau, and sites of famous medieval battles like Crecy and Agincourt.
 While up in Pas de Calais memories of the First World War are conjured up in names like Dunkirk and Flanders.